clarkgrubb/data-tools/README.md

 The *data tools* are for working with data at the command line.
 They are meant to complement the tools you already have.

 Command line tools are composable when the output of one command can be the input of another.
 The output can be redirected to a file whose path is passed as an argument, or the commands can be connected by a shell pipe.
 Use of a pipe is *tacit programming*: it relieves the programmer of the need to name a file.
 Furthermore the byte stream is private to the commands on either side of the pipe.
-This accords with the *principle of least knowledge*.
 Only tools which read from standard input or write to standard output can participate in a pipeline.

 Tools in a pipeline must agree on the *format* of the data in the byte stream.
 The *data tools* support these formats: `.txt`, `.tsv`, `.tab`, `.csv`, `.xls`, `.xlsx`, `.json`, `.yaml`, `.html`, and `.xml`.
 Some of the *data tools* are *format conversion tools* to be used to convert from one format to another.